 One of the long-lost rivalries in college football pits Austin versus College Station, Longhorns versus Aggies, and the University of Texas against Texas A&M University.
 These schools haven't played each other since 2011, and that seems to be long enough for both of the fan bases and alumni networks.
-The wheels are turning, and this historic rivalry could be coming be back very soon.
+The wheels are turning, and many fans want this historic rivalry to come back very soon.

-Don’t expect The Lone Star Showdown's hiatus to last much longer.
+Grab your own Texas A&M state flag now because The Lone Star Showdown's hiatus might not last much longer.

-In a January interview with the Austin American-Statesman, both university's leaders — UT President Gregory L. Fenves and A&M President Michael K. Young — addressed numerous university questions, but the most notable was the return of the storied rivalry game.
+In a January interview with the Austin American-Statesman, both university's leaders -- UT President Gregory L. Fenves and A&M President Michael K. Young -- addressed numerous university questions, but the most notable was the return of the storied football rivalry game.
 While they expressed concerns with scheduling conflicts between the Big 12 and SEC to make the game happen, both support bringing the rivalry back.

 "Absolutely.
 We have been from Day One," Young said.